 Regarding my academic career, I studied Naval Design at the University of Architecture in Genoa, and then I prosecuted my studies in the city of Nantes, France, where I graduated from the Ecole Nationale Supérieure de Architecture in Naval Architecture and I earned my first master title (DPEA).

 After that, I briefly worked in the architecture and design field in Genoa, then I started again to study, enrolling in a research master program on the topic of international urban environment and planning, at the University of Frankfurt (Urban Agglomerations, MSc), where my interests were always driven by the social and aspect of the planning approach.
-During my studies I lived in Istanbul undergoing an exchange program with the Technical University of Istanbul (ITU), and in new Delhi where I did in situ researches for my master thesis about self-construction (“Self-construction: a tool for slum upgrading in India“).
+During my studies I lived in Istanbul undergoing an exchange program with the Technical University of Istanbul (ITU), and in new Delhi where I have been researching for my master thesis about self-construction (“Self-construction: a tool for slum upgrading in India“).

 While living in Istanbul I worked for several Italian magazines as a freelance journalist, writing about architecture and sustainable planning (some of the magazines I collaborated with are: Bio Architettura, Casa&Clima, and the on-line page Architetturaecosostenibile.com ).

-As author I’ve recently started a collaboration with Cosebelle Magazine, mainly writing about women and feminist thematics (in Italian).
+I have a collaborator of Cosebelle Magazine, mainly writing about women and feminist thematics (in Italian).